-We carry out road gritting (or salting) from November through to April to keep road users safe in conditions of snow, ice and frost.
+We carry out gritting (salting) between November and April, to keep roads safe when there's a threat of snow, ice and frost.

 - road surface temperatures are predicted to drop below 0°C

 - frost or ice is expected to form on the road

 - snow is forecast

 Some circumstances affect when and how we spread grit, including:

 - traffic congestion causing delays

 - if rain is forecast, which could wash grit away

 - snowfall greater than 5cm, meaning ploughing is needed first